eliabiraschi/TelloDrone/README.md

 * `flyTo(valueX, valueY, valueZ, speed)` the actual command sent is `go valueX valueY valueZ speed`
 * `curve(valueX, valueY, valueZ, valueX2, valueY2, valueZ2, speed)`
 * `fourChannel(chA, chB, chC, chD)` the actual command sent is `rc chA chB chC chD`

+*NOTE*: the command for setting the WiFi is intentionally missing.

 In addition there are 3 more commands that are different for some reasons:
 * `streamOn()` it starts the stream video and set up a ticker to keep the video alive